agstudies/agstudies.github.io/blog.markdown

 ---
 layout: page
-title: Blog
+title: About
-permalink: /blog/
+permalink: /about/
-order: 2
+order: 3
 ---

 <figure class="artwork-left">